engcang/turtlebot2/Python-Kinematic Position Control/README.md

   from tf.transformations import euler_from_quaternion
   import numpy as np
   ~~~
-  #!/usr/bin/env python teaches terminal what kind of script source we will run
+  '#!/usr/bin/env python' teaches terminal what kind of script source we will run

   You should import [ROS message types](http://wiki.ros.org/ROS/Tutorials/UnderstandingTopics) as library